ietf-rats/charter/ietf-rats-charter.md

 * workflows that enable the assessment of trustworthiness, and
 * system components that take on corresponding remote attestation procedure roles in these workflows.

 If each ecosystem defines its own procedures and evidence definitions, remote attestation for each use-case is likely to be less well-designed, leading to less accumulation and pooling of security expertise.
+These procedures include:

+* Explicit attestation wherein a set of verifiable claims is transported in the attestation, and
+* Implicit attestation wherein a set of claims is implied by possession of a secret.

 In the absence of such interoperable procedures and specifications, while domain-specific attestation mechanisms such as TCG TPM/TSS, FIDO Alliance attestation and Android Keystore attestation exist, there is no common way for a relying party to acquire evidence to make determinations about the system component.